7:00am – 4:00pm

 - Service animals are welcome.
 Animals such as guide dogs, individually trained to work or perform tasks for an individual with a disability are welcome to board the vehicle with the disabled person.
 The animal trained to work or perform tasks for an individual is to be under the control of the individual, not BCPTS.
 If an animal has created a prior incident posing a direct threat to the health or safety of others, the service animal will be excluded from service with BCPTS.

 - Aides and assistants may accompany patrons.
 One aide may be allowed to accompany a patron at no charge for the aide.
 Aides must be a minimum of 18 years old and must have the ability to assist the passenger with all needs.
-BCPT offers curb-to-curb service, meaning employees do not go to doors or porches.
+BCPT offers origin to destination service, meaning employees do not go to doors or porches.
 So, patrons must have a friend or family member accompany them if assistance is needed.
 As stated, no additional fees will be charged for the aide to accompany the passenger.

 - Zero tolerance will be given for substance abuse, harassment, and discrimination.